Valetudox/ng1-decorators/README.md

 #Angular 1 Decorators

-This is a small angular decorator collection to easily separate your code from angular
+This is a small angular decorator collection to easily separate your code from angular.
+On the given class creates a static factory method for angular.
+It gets the dependencies from the constructor and provide it to the angular injector.

 ```bash
 npm install --save ng1-decorators